ko1nksm/getoptions/README.md

 ## Requirements

-- POSIX shell and `cat` command only
+- POSIX shell and `cat` command only.
+(Used only for displaying help)

 ## Usage